toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 6, 3, 1, 4, 2
 @
-C
-@@Design-3
+Contract (3), Purpose (6), Header/Skeleton (1), Body (4), Test Cases (2).
+You
+can't see Run/Test in DrRacket, you just press the Run button.
+@@Design-3,A
 Consider this template of a Racket function.
 Which numbered part represents the function's name?

 ```
 ;; __1__: __2__ -> __3__